 |iPhone 11||iPhone 11 Pro||iPhone 11 Pro Max|

-|Best Buy Trade-In (store credit)||$410||$440||$510|
+|Best Buy Trade-In (store credit)||$300||$390||$450|

-|Apple Trade In (store credit)||—||—||—|
+|Apple Trade In (store credit)||$300||$400||$450|

-Thankfully, most trade-in options will send your iPhone back to you—for free, no questions asked—if you’re unhappy with the updated offer.
+Thankfully, most trade-in options will send your iPhone back to you free of charge, no questions asked, if you’re unhappy with the updated offer.
 Most, but not all (we’re looking at you, Verizon).
 It helps to realize what your iPhone 11 worth is beforehand.

 Ready to See What Your iPhone 11 Is Worth?